Number of millionaires worldwide triples in 20 years: report | DW | 18.06.2020

 "In the last 20 years, we have never seen such uniform growth across the regions as in 2019," said author of the study Anna Zakrzewski.

-The share of personal wealth held by developing economies---Asia, the Middle East, Africa, Latin America, and East Europe--grew from a tenth to a quarter of global wealth in the last two decades, the report said.
+The share of personal wealth held by developing economies — Asia, the Middle East, Africa, Latin America, and Eastern Europe — grew from a tenth to a quarter of global wealth in the last two decades, the report said.

 In 2019, China alone had 29 times the number of people with personal wealth valuing over $100 million than it did in 1999.